eliatra/opensearch-k8s-operator/docs/userguide/main.md

         secretName: secret-name
 ```

-The defined volumes are added to all pods of the opensearch cluster.
+The defined volumes are added to all pods of the OpenSearch cluster.
 It is currently not possible to define them per nodepool.

 ### Adding environment variables to pods

-The operator allows you to add your own environment variables to the opensearch pods and the Dashboards pods.
+The operator allows you to add your own environment variables to the OpenSearch pods and the Dashboards pods.
 You can provide the value as a string literal or mount it from a secret or configmap.

-The structure is the same for both opensearch and dashboards:
+The structure is the same for both OpenSearch and dashboards:

 ```yaml
 spec: